 On the left photo, I squeezed a pea-sized Etude House Baking Powder BB Deep Cleansing Foam on my wrist then massaged it for less than a minute like how I do it on my face.
 Believe it or not but I only use that exact small amount on my entire face, it really foams up on a wet face like a regular soap so a 150mL tube will surely last more than a month.
 Your budget will be very happy.

 On the right photo, the makeup is gone.
 The cleansing foam is a white shimmering foam but if you have too much makeup on it turns a little peach.
 You cannot see it even in actual look but you could feel the micro scrubs on it so you’ll guarantee it will exfoliate you also.

-After I rinse my wrist on water, you could see the makeup is completely gone and my skin looks a little bit brighter.
+After I rinse my wrist with water, you could see the makeup is completely gone and my skin looks a little bit brighter.

 Smell: It has a mild citrus scent. nothing tangy so those who are not a fan of citrus smell like me you’ll still going to love it.

 Results: If you have been looking for a deep cleansing facial wash that could remove makeup, this is it!
 Unlike other products with a much more expensive price tags, this one actually delivers its promises.
 Each day I use it I see my skin getting brighter.
 Although the label on the back is written in Korean so I can’t understand if it is for dry, oily, sensitive or normal skin type.
 I have a combination skin that is a little bit sensitive and I never (even once) got irritated since I use this product.